Montague County DWI Guide

 Critical Deadlines

 Missing deadlines can have serious consequences in a DUI case.
-Here are the most important deadlines to be aware of:
+Here are the most important ones:

-- License Suspension Timeline: If you do not request an ALR hearing, or if you lose the hearing, your license will be suspended.
-The length of the suspension will depend on the circumstances of your case and your prior driving record.
+- License Suspension Timeline: If you do not request an ALR hearing, or if your suspension is upheld at the hearing, your license suspension will begin, typically 40 days after your arrest.

 Local Resources